Honors Course Requirements

-Minimum of 18 total honors credits for graduation with Honors.
-Honors courses taken as independent study, seminar, or online all may be included in that total if they are taken as an Honors Option course.
+A minimum of 24 total Honors credits is required for graduation from the Honors Program.
+Courses taken as an independent study, special seminar, or online may all be included in that total if they are taken as an Honors Option course.
 All Honors courses must be completed with a grade of “B” or higher.

 Honors Idea Seminar I, II, and III

 Ideas shape the world, and ideas change the world.
-The Honors Idea Seminar is a three-term sequence of one-credit seminars for first-year OTHP students devoted to thinking through the past (fall term), present (winter term), and future (spring term) of one idea that has contributed to our world’s betterment, for which we should be thankful, and which has made it possible to live in the world today.
-Students read required texts each term, go on local field trips, and learn about ideas from guest speakers.
+The Honors Idea Seminar is the required three-term sequence of one-credit seminars for first-year OTHP students devoted to thinking through the past (fall term), present (winter term), and future (spring term) of one idea, each year, that has contributed to the world and influenced the how people live in the world today.
+Each year, first-year students are treated to an "idea theme" that will never be repeated.
+Students read a required "anchor" text each term, sometimes go on local field trips, and learn about ideas from guest speakers.

 Honors Question Seminar I, II, and III

 The art of asking important, meaningful, and productive questions is valued in the Honors Program.
-The Honors Question Seminar is a three-term sequence of one-credit seminars for second-year OTHP students devoted to understanding and working with questions.
-Students study James Ryan’s Wait, What? in the fall, the current Edge Annual Question each winter term, and A More Beautiful Question in the spring term, through required readings, develop the ability to construct the kinds of questions that will make them more capable career professionals and greater contributors to society.
+The Honors Question Seminar is the required three-term sequence of one-credit seminars for second-year OTHP students devoted to understanding and working with questions.
+Students study Warren Berger's A More Beautiful Question in the fall, a special selection of a Penguin Classic each winter term, and Clayton Christensen's How Will You Measure Your Life? in the spring term.
+Through these required readings, students will develop the ability to construct the kinds of questions that will make them more effective students, and ultimately more capable career professionals and greater contributors to society.

 Honors Designated and Honors Option Courses